Cherry Springs State Park

 Environmental Education and Interpretation

-Cherry Springs State Park offers a wide variety of environmental education and interpretive programs April to October.
+Cherry Springs State Park offers a wide variety of environmental education and interpretive programs year-round.
 Through guided walks, hands-on activities, and campfire programs, visitors gain appreciation and awareness toward the natural and historical resources.

 Weather permitting, a park educator or guest speaker presents public stargazing programs on the airport side of the park.
 Some of the programs are a partnership with the National Public Observatory as part of the Stars-n-Parks program.
 These free programs are available throughout the summer.
 Program schedules are published in the local paper and on the Cherry Springs State Park Web site.